BloomTechBackend/bd-java-fundamentals-project/README.md

 If you have any infractions after running the lint checker, you'll find a file link in your terminal that you can copy and paste into your browser for more details.

+### Issues

+If you find any issues with the codebase, please feel free to create an issue ticket and, if you feel so inclined, create a pull request with your fix.
+I will happily review all issues and PRs that are submitted.

+- Byron